Marchev-Science/summer-school-2022/README.md

 [Summer School on Modeling and Complex Systems 2021](https://marchev-science.github.io/summer-school-2021/)

 ## Cases
-The cases for this year's Summer school will be [revieled here...](cases.md) at the start of the Summer school.
+The cases for this year's Summer school are [revieled here...](cases.md) at the start of the Summer school.

 ## Programme
 (subject to change)